Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

-Subjects included in this study were required to pass at least a predefined fraction of the \texttt{Omaha most transited route} road segments during the three-month baseline period.
-This criterion was applied to ensure adequate video data coverage for each participant and to make sure we have diverse driving scenario exposure in the dataset.
-By focusing on these criteria, our framework extracts meaningful insights into the cognitive status of aging drivers, correlating observed behaviors with functional decline.
-For our analysis, a total of $N=69$ subjects were utilized for video-based analysis using Year-1 data, after excluding the subjects without class labels and drivers outside the Omaha region.
-Figure~\ref{fig:cogstat_plot} shows the distribution of COGSTAT scores across three aging groups— AD, MCI, and Normal aging.
-Among 69 subjects, 35 drivers (26 with MCI and 9 with Alzheimer’s Disease) were categorized as ``AD-aging", while 34 were classified as ``Normal-aging".
-This balanced distribution enabled a robust comparison between normal and AD aging groups in terms of cognitive test scores and driving behavior.
-Subjects with Alzheimer’s consistently show the lowest scores, while normal-aging individuals cluster at the higher end.
+Subjects with their corresponding driving videos were further filtered out for only those drives that occurred on the \texttt{Omaha Most-transited Route (OMR)}, a predefined set of road segments derived from the RWRAD dataset (shown in Fig.~\ref{fig:omaha-map}).
+This criterion was applied to ensure adequate video data coverage for each participant and to make sure we have diverse driving scenario exposure in the video samples.
+In addition, the common driving route ensures that individual drivers commute on a shared set of road segments, reducing variability due to route differences.
+This allows the model to focus on relevant driving patterns rather than route features.
+For our analysis, a total of $N=69$ subjects were filtered out, after excluding the subjects without cognitive status labels and drivers outside the Omaha region.
+Fig.~\ref{fig:cogstat_plot} shows the distribution of the cognitive scores across three aging groups— MD, MCI, and Normal.
+Among 69 subjects, 35 drivers (26 MCI and 9 MD combined) were categorized as ``MD-aging", while 34 were classified as ``Normal-aging".
+This balanced distribution enabled a robust comparison between normal and MD-aging groups in terms of cognitive test scores and driving behavior.
+The MD-aging subjects consistently show the lowest cognitive scores, while normal-aging individuals cluster at the higher end.
 MCI subjects span the intermediate range, overlapping with both groups.
-It also highlights the transitional nature of cognitive decline and the inherent classification challenge.
+It also highlights the transitional nature of cognitive decline and the inherent challenge in classification.

-To ensure consistency and relevance in our analysis, we focused on short segments.
-We selected roadway segments where a drive can be $ \leq 0.31$ mile or $ \leq 500$ meters and defined it as a ``route segment" (discussed in \ref{subsec_4.1}).
+To ensure consistency and relevance in our analysis, we focused on short driving segments.
+We selected roadway segments where the drive distance is $ \leq 0.31$ mile or $ \leq 500$ meters and defined them as ``route segment" (discussed in section~\ref{scenario-based Roadway Selection}).
 These segments provide concentrated snapshots of driver behavior under controlled road conditions.
-This approach minimizes variability due to changes in driving context or prolonged periods of observation, which may dilute critical behavioral signals.
-Additionally, the time of day and traffic conditions (peak vs. off-peak hours) were considered to account for environmental stressors that could uniquely challenge drivers with Alzheimer’s clinical syndrome (ACS).
+This approach minimizes variability due to changes in driving context or prolonged periods of noisy observation.
+Additionally, the time of day and traffic conditions (peak vs. off-peak hours) were considered to account for environmental stressors that could uniquely challenge drivers with mild dementia.
+Next, the scenario-specific video sampling method is described in section~\ref{sub:scenario-specific-vid-sampling}.